DS-100/textbook/notebooks/ch11/gradient_basics.md

 ## Issues with `simple_minimize`

 Although `simple_minimize` allows us to minimize loss functions, it has some flaws that make it unsuitable for general purpose use.
-Its primary issue is that it only works with predetermined values of $ \hat{\theta} $ to test.
-For example, in this code snippet we used above, we had to manually define $ \hat{\theta} $ values in between 12 and 18.
+Its primary issue is that it only works with predetermined values of $ \hat{\theta_0} $ to test.
+For example, in this code snippet we used above, we had to manually define $ \hat{\theta_0} $ values in between 12 and 18.

 ```python
 dataset = np.array([12, 13, 15, 16, 17])